top of page

 In my generation, we were all encouraged to enjoy and prolong our education, so I leaned towards geography — learning how the world works naturally, politically, and economically — and I studied it at uni.

-Finally, I got some career advice that felt suited:
+Finally, I got some career advice that felt well suited.

-And so I finally combined what was hard coded into my work DNA: computing and making clothes.
-I became A merchandiser for older boys' clothes at Tesco.
+So I finally combined what was hard coded into my work DNA: computing and making clothes.
+I became a merchandiser for older boys clothes at Tesco.

-I was part of a six-strong team recruited to bring a new older boys' category offering joggers, t-shirts, knits, and jersey and outerwear to 7-15-year-old.
-Sourced from factories in China, India, Sri Lanka, Turkey, and England, this new category was distributed to 400 plus stores via six distribution hubs.
+I was part of a six-strong team recruited to bring a new older boys clothing category to 7-15 year-old boys.
+Sourced from factories in China, India, Sri Lanka, Turkey, and England.
+This new category was distributed to 400 plus stores via six distribution hubs.

-My job was to analyse performance against plan, analyse sizing and reinvest that knowledge into re-buys and making sure stock went to the optimum locations.
+My job was to analyse performance against the plan, analyse sizing and then reinvest that knowledge into re-buys and making sure stock went to the optimum locations.

-This was six years after the Agile Manifesto had been written and I joined Tesco while they were migrating from all their legacy software into Oracle during a simpler desktop project with the aim of going paperless.
+This was six years after the Agile Manifesto had been written.
+I joined Tesco while they were migrating from all their legacy software into Oracle during a simpler desktop project with the aim of going paperless.

-What I realised was no matter your geography degree on how the world worked, it was changing very rapidly, accelerated by computing and tech advances .
+What I realised was — no matter your geography degree on how the world worked — the world was changing very rapidly, accelerated by computing and tech advances.

 No one was really ready for how this information technology was going to change EVERYTHING.